 What Does ‘Camera Offline’ Mean?

 ‘Camera offline’ means that the security camera is unable to connect to the internet network it is paired to.
-This usually indicates that the Wi-Fi router is experiencing problems rather than the camera itself, but if it is happening repeatedly despite other devices having no connection problems, it may be caused by the camera.
+This usually indicates that the Wi-Fi router is experiencing problems rather than the camera itself.
+This prevents you from viewing live video feeds remotely, receiving motion detection alerts, recording footage to the cloud, or accessing camera settings via app.

 Recommended reading: How Do I Extend My Wi-Fi Range for Free?
 5 Tips You Need to Know